Mount Pentelicus: Fires

 A series of fires also occurred after the major fire devastated the mountain range, from 1998 to 2001.
 Many of the fires were arson-related and suspects were arrested.
-After the major forest fire of July 1995, three years later in the area of Drafi, mudslides blocked roads as a rock clogged off a residential road; a series of mudslides also occurred several years later and devastated some homes, continuing in part to this day.
+After the major forest fire of July 1995, three years later in the area of Drafi, mudslides blocked roads as a rock clogged off a residential road; a series of mudslides also occurred several years later and devastated some homes, continuing in part to this day due to the lack of foliage.